What is A/B Testing? A Quick Introduction

 3. Reduce bounce rate

 Another important metric to analyze is your website’s performance in tracking down your bounce rate.
-Many reasons comprehend the website’s high bounce rate, including expectations mismatch, confusing navigation, too many options, etc.
+There are many reasons to comprehend the website’s high bounce rate, including expectations mismatch, confusing navigation, too many options, etc.

 Besides finding friction and visitor pain points, it helps improve website visitors’ overall experience.
 In that way, they spend more time converting into a paying customer.